-For Chad Hutchinson’s complete story, please see the April 10, 2013, edition of The ADVANCE.
+For the complete story, please see the Oct.
+9, 2013, edition of The Advance.

 By Chad Hutchinson

-Please see the full story in the March 13, 2013, edition of The Advance.
+For the complete story, please see the Oct.
+2, 2013, edition of The Advance.